 We provide a number of statistics about RateSetter borrowers.
 View RateSetter statistics

 We have some basic rules: RateSetter borrowers must be creditworthy, have a regular monthly income (or, where appropriate, acceptable asset backing), and an acceptable credit history.
 RateSetter borrowers are usually looking for a loan for a car, a home improvement, debt consolidation or a big ticket expense or investment.
+Borrowers may also be borrowing to finance their business or for the purchase of an Approved Green Product, including solar panels or batteries.

 Additional statistics about borrowers and our credit performance are available to registered lenders; simply click the "RateSetter Data" tab after logging in to your account.